anastasakis-g/sql-schema/README.md

 Expected Response : HTTP/1.1 200 OK

 # Step 3
-- Open a database GUI tool.
+- Open a database GUI tool (DBeaver, MySQL Workbench, etc).
 - Connect to your database and validate the table's structure by typing ```describe employee;``` in the SQL script. <br />
   Column lengths and default values of each data type are predetermined in ```ColumnType.java```.